mit-enclaves/argos/README.md

 # Argos

-This is the parent repository for the differentartifacts of Argos.
+This is the parent repository for the different artifacts of Argos.

 It contains all required repositories to set up, run, and reproduce the experiments presented in the [Argos Paper](https://arxiv.org/pdf/2412.03550).